faizan4devloper/band-landing-page/README.md

     contextual: false,
   });

+  // Map questions to different topics const topicQuestions = {
-  const questionsList = [
+    1: [
-    'What are the average class sizes and student-teacher ratios in the local schools?', 'What are the admission criteria for the schools in this area?
-How do they prioritize applications ?', ];
+      'What are the average class sizes and student-teacher ratios in the local schools?', 'What are the admission criteria for the schools in this area?', ],
+    2: [
+      'How do schools in the area handle special needs education?', 'What extracurricular activities are offered?',
+    ],
+    3: ['Topic 3 Question 1', 'Topic 3 Question 2'],
+    4: ['Topic 4 Question 1', 'Topic 4 Question 2'],
+    5: ['Topic 5 Question 1', 'Topic 5 Question 2'],
+  };

   const fetchDataForQuestion = async (question) => {
     try {